jackyzha0/jackyzha0.github.io/content/posts/agi.md

 The refutation against a purely anthropocentric view of AI brings to light an important concept: the [multiple realization](thoughts/multiple%20realization.md) argument.
 Emulating or copying human intelligence isn't the only way to achieve intelligence that rivals that of humans.

 Contemporary AI systems are almost always used as a problem solving tool, a means to tackle uniquely human problems and to convey results that are semantically useful to us.
 As a result, these approaches are doomed to be constrained by human problems.
-This is the essense of the [bitter lesson of AI](thoughts/multiple%20realization.md).
+This is the essence of the [bitter lesson of AI](thoughts/multiple%20realization.md).
 However, if we look outside the anthropocentric view of intelligence, AI systems may not share these human problems with us and "perhaps an authentic, free AI system does not converge to a solution that is interpretable from a human standpoint at all"[^13].

 AI is already capable of learning, adaptation, and basic Being-in-the-world.
 Thus, to achieve general intelligence, we should allow AI to contemplate its own problems and existence.